 Anju has further committed to cooperate with the panel established by the EU Data Protection Authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.

 All individuals are encouraged to please forward any complaints, issues, concerns, or questions regarding the collection, the use or disclosure of personal information to firstname.lastname@example.org or to:

-For non-HR data transferred from the EU or Switzerland, OmniComm has registered with the American Arbitration Association (AAA) as an independent recourse mechanism to resolve complaints at http://go.adr.org/privacyshield.html
+For non-HR data transferred from the EU or Switzerland, Anju has registered with the American Arbitration Association (AAA) as an independent recourse mechanism to resolve complaints at http://go.adr.org/privacyshield.html

-For HR data transferred from the EU for use in the context of the employment relationship, OmniComm has registered with the EU data protection authorities (DPAs) as an independent recourse mechanism to resolve complaints at http://ec.europa.eu/justice/data-protection/bodies
+For HR data transferred from the EU for use in the context of the employment relationship, Anju has registered with the EU Data Protection Authorities (DPAs) as an independent recourse mechanism to resolve complaints at http://ec.europa.eu/justice/data-protection/bodies.

-The OmniComm Systems, Inc. organization is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
+The Anju organization is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 There exists the possibility, under certain conditions, for the individual to invoke binding arbitration when other dispute resolution procedures have been exhausted.

-At the end of the retention period, OmniComm will delete this Personal Information in a manner designed to ensure that it cannot be reconstructed or read according to its Document Retention Policy.
+At the end of the retention period, Anju will delete this personal information in a manner designed to ensure that it cannot be reconstructed or read according to its Document Retention Policy.